Azure/azure-quickstart-templates/azure-governance-operations-automation/README.md

 ## Terms of Use and Privacy Policies
-As the solution contains IP owned by Avyan Consulting Corp, please refer to This solution will be available in Azure Marketplace - tentatively around MS Ignite 2016 timeframe (End of Sept - Beginning Of Oct 2016)
+As the solution contains IP owned by Avyan Consulting Corp, please refer to This solution will be available in Azure Marketplace - tentatively around end of 2016 timeframe (End of Sept - Beginning Of Oct 2016)
 * [Terms of Service](termsofuse/CloudWise_Terms_Of_Service.pdf)
 * [Privacy Policy](termsofuse/CloudWise_Privacy_Policy.pdf)